Software

 Facebook is facing renewed criticism after its software program appears to have blocked a photograph of a sixteenth-century statue of Neptune that stands inside the Piazza del Nettuno within the Italian city of Bologna, claiming it’s miles “sexually specific”.

-Neighbourhood creator Elisa Barbara had chosen the statue, which indicates Neptune bare and preserving a trident, to demonstrate her Facebook page “Testimonies, curiosities and views of Bologna.”
+Neighborhood creator Elisa Barbara had chosen the statue, which indicates Neptune bare and preserving a trident, to demonstrate her Facebook page “Testimonies, curiosities and views of Bologna.”
 But the Nettuno photo fell foul of the social media giant’s privacy regulations, the Everyday Telegraph stated.

 Image result for facebook